- About Us

 8. We’ve discovered that the bibliographic data for an item for which we have a retention commitment does not match the book on the shelf.
 Can we withdraw the retention commitment?

 If the material is already held under retention at another EAST library, then yes, you may request the removal of the retention commitment using the EAST Reversal and Reallocation Requests form.
-If it is the only copy held in retention in EAST, an attempt should be made to either acquire the material or add it to the semi annual reallocation process described here.
 (Use the Find EAST Holdings tool to identify other holders of the material.)
+If the mismatch is only the edition, and no other EAST libraries retain the edition you hold, please keep the retention, and notify EAST of the change of edition/oclc number (email to email@example.com).
+If it is the only copy held in retention in EAST, an attempt should be made to either acquire the material if feasible, or add it to the semi annual reallocation process described here.

 9. How long does my institution have access to GreenGlass?